Sabbi0612/phpunit/README.md

 * Go to the terminal and move to your project directory.
 * Run the command ‘composer install’
 * Wait for the process to be completed and when its done we should have a version of phpunit installed on our system.
-* To check the version of the phpunit installed, run the command 'vendor/bin/phpunit —version'
+* To check the version of the phpunit installed, run the command 'vendor/bin/phpunit --version'
 * Expected output is like - `PHPUnit x.x.xx by Sebastian Bergmann and contributors.`

-*Hurray!!
-We are done with our Installation.*
+**_Hurray!!
+We are done with our Installation._**

 Before we move forward to write our first Unit test, we need to have some bit of knowledge of object-oriented PHP w.r.t concepts like **namespaces, instantiation etc**.